godzie44/go-uring/README.md

 #### Release/Acquire semantic

 Model of GO atomic is more strict than atomics using in liburing.
-Currently, there is no public description of memory model for atomics, but with this articles ([1](https://research.swtch.com/gomm), [2](https://github.com/golang/go/issues/5045)), we know that the implementation of GO atomics is the same as default (seq_cst) atomics in C/C++.
+Currently, there is no public description of memory model for GO atomics, but with this articles ([1](https://research.swtch.com/gomm), [2](https://github.com/golang/go/issues/5045)), we know that the implementation of GO atomics is the same as default (seq_cst) atomics in C/C++.
-But liburing use less strict semantic (explained [here](https://kernel.dk/io_uring.pdf)) - memory_order_acquire/memory_order_release in C/C++ memory model.
+But liburing use less strict semantic (explained [here](https://kernel.dk/io_uring.pdf)) - similar memory_order_acquire/memory_order_release semantic in C/C++ memory model.
 Certainly, we can use
 GO atomics as is (because of strict semantic), but this entails some overhead costs.

-This lib provides experimental realization of memory_order_acquire/memory_order_release atomics for amd64 arch, you can enable it by adding build tag amd64_atomic.
+This lib provides experimental realization and totally unsafe of memory_order_acquire/memory_order_release atomics for amd64 arch, you can enable it by adding build tag amd64_atomic.
 It is based on the fact that MOV instructions are enough to implement memory_order_acquire/memory_order_release on the amd64 architecture ([link](https://www.cl.cam.ac.uk/~pes20/cpp/cpp0xmappings.html)).
 For example:

 ```sh